 A quality soundbar makes everything from dialogue to music and special effects sound much sharper, which basically makes your listening experience more enjoyable.
 And if you’ve been spending more time at home streaming movies and TV shows, gaming, or playing your favorite songs, it’s time to invest in a soundbar.
 To help you get started, we put together a list of some of the great soundbars ranging from less than $100 to over $2,000.
 For more shopping recommendations, check out the best stereo speakers, and additional tips to upgrade your home theater.
 Below, find our roundup of the best soundbars for any budget.

 Sonos has a strong reputation when it comes to product quality, so it makes sense that the Sonos Beam was tuned by Oscar-winning sound engineers.
-This sleek smart device is available in black or white, and comes equipped with Amazon Alexa and Google Assistant, which allows you to use voice commands to stream movies and TV shows, check the news, or play music.
-You can also control it with a remote, or the Sonos App.
-The device is also compatible with Apple AirPlay 2.
+The smart device is available in black or white, and comes equipped with Amazon Alexa and Google Assistant, which allows you to use voice commands to stream movies and TV shows, check the news, or play music.
+You can also control it with a remote or the Sonos App.
+The Sonos Beam is also compatible with Apple AirPlay 2.
 And don’t be fooled by the size, this soundbar packs in high-definition sound.
 It features four full-range woofers, five class-D digital amplifiers, multi-channel echo cancellation, and adjustable bass and treble controls to further customize your listening experience.
 Sonos Beam is designed for TVs 49″ or smaller.
 If your TV is larger than that, try out the Sonos Arc for $799.